Derekh Eretz Rabbah

-This division is correct in that there are really three different works, but the designations "Rabbah" and "Zuta" are misleading, since the divisions so designated are not longer and shorter divisions of one work, but are, in spite of their relationship, independent of each other.
-The ancient authorities, who have different names for this treatise, know nothing of the division into "Rabbah" and "Zuta"; the Halakot Gedolot even includes a large part of the Derek Eretz Zuta under the title "Rabbah."
+This division is correct in that there are really three different works, but the designations "Rabbah" and "Zuta" are misleading, since the divisions so designated are not longer and shorter divisions of one work but, despite their relationship, are independent of each other.
+Early post-Chazalic authorities, who use different names for the treatise, know nothing of the division into "Rabbah" and "Zuta"; the Halakhot Gedolot, variously attributed to Simeon Kayyara or Yehudai ben Nahman, even includes a large part of the Derekh Eretz Zuta under the title "Rabbah."